 Be aware of any driving restrictions

-There are many toll roads in the UK.
-When you reach a toll road, you will have to pay in order to continue.
+• The United Kingdom has many toll roads, and when you reach a toll road, you’ll need to pay in order to continue.
 You can pay in cash, card or with a special pass.

 Make sure you have a full tank of fuel